top companies in Indonesia

 Market Cap: USD 43.22 Billion

 This bank is based in Indonesia and is known as PT Bank Rakyat Indonesia (Persero) Tbk.
-Savings products, lending products, and other banking services are easily availed by the account holders.
-One of their distinguished services is BRI Britama Savings, which gives users e-banking access from any location and at any time, as well as free personal accident insurance coverage.
+Additionally, account holders can easily access savings products, lending products, and other banking services.
+One of their distinguished services is BRI Britama Savings, which gives users e-banking access from any location and at any time and free personal accident insurance coverage.

 Telkom Indonesia (IDX: TLKM)